 Review, status and decision of complaint by the Appeals and Grievance Unit

 To submit a complaint, or check the status of a complaint, you or someone properly authorized to act on your behalf, must submit a statement of the problem to the Appeals and Grievance Unit in the Customer Service Department at the address or phone number listed below.

 P.O.
 Box 284

 Southfield, Michigan 48086-5043

-Grievances will be accepted verbally and/or in writing.
-Appeals are accepted orally or in writing to the address and phone number listed above.
+Grievances and appeals are accepted written or orally to the address and phone number listed above or through the online form "Want to file a Grievance (complaint) or Appeal."
 BCN Advantage will accept any information or evidence concerning the complaint.
-In the case of an expedited appeal, the opportunity to present evidence is limited by the 72-hour timeframe for making the decision.
-Therefore, you may request a 14-calendar day extension if you feel that you will need additional time.
+In the case of an expedited appeal, the opportunity to present evidence is limited by the 72 hour timeframe for making the decision.
+Therefore, you may request a 14 calendar day extension if you feel that you will need more time.

 If your complaint is a grievance, the Appeals and Grievance Unit will review your grievance and provide written notice of our decision within 30 calendar days, or 24 hours for expedited grievances, unless an extension is required.

 If your complaint is an appeal, the Appeals and Grievance Unit will review your appeal and provide written notice of our decision within 30-calendar days for standard requests for services, 60 days for standard requests for payment, seven days for standard requests for Part D benefits, or 72 hours for expedited requests for services and Part D benefits, unless an extension is required.